Frimia/Freya/README.md

 All passive modules can be loaded via the main Freya controller, or by requiring them manually.
 Their settings should handled via `Freya.Settings` in the relevant section, when available.

+### Using Freya

+To get using Freya, you might want to take a look at the [getting started guide](https://docs.crescentcode.net/Freya/Examples/GettingStarted).
+Alternatively, try installing Freya Colours to test it instead: Put `_G.Install "Colours"` in the Studio command bar (make sure the game is **not** running) and watch the magic happen.

 ### Uninstalling Freya

 Didn't like Freya?
 That's a shame.
 If you have FreyaStudio loaded, you can do `_G.Freya.Uninstall()` and it will clean up Freya for you.
 If you don't have FreyaStudio injected, you can load it with `require(game.ServerStorage.Freya.FreyaStudio)`.